Sylvie Selig: Artistic Journey

 Sylvie Selig was born on 23 January 1941 in Nice, Alpes-Maritimes.
-From childhood, she was awarded prizes as a student at the :Fr:École municipale d'Arts plastiques de Nice.
+From childhood, she was awarded prizes as a student at the École municipale d'Arts plastiques de Nice.

 At the age of 13, she moved with her mother to Australia where she practiced painting.
 Competing with adults, she won the prize of the Victorian Artists Society and first prize at the Sun Youth Art Show both when she was 15 years old.
 Although enrolled at the National Gallery of Victoria Art School, she did not attend it much, preferring to explore on her own.
 She worked various small jobs to make a living and became an assistant to photographer Helmut Newton.
 In 1958, she designed theater sets for a play by Barry Humphries.
 At 17, she held her first solo exhibition at the Australian Galleries in Melbourne.

 In the early 1960s, she returned to France.
 At that time, art was male-dominated and focused on abstraction, so she did not find a response to her painting and turned to illustration.
 She began publishing a weekly comic strip in the magazine Elle titled "Ça n'arrive qu'à Juliette".
 From 1966, she also illustrated children's books, such as Le Petit Arbre, published in 1967, written by Thelma Volckman Delabesse, which won the best book prize at the Bologna Children's Book Fair the same year.

 Her career as an illustrator continued in New York where she gave birth to a son in 1966.
 Introduced by Tomi Ungerer, she worked for publications of the Condé Nast group, for magazines like Esquire and New York, as well as for children's book publishers.
 She illustrated The Happy Valley written by Eric Berne for Grove Press.
 This book later inspired writer Jonathan Lethem, who mentioned it in More Alive and Less Lonely.

 In 1970, Sylvie Selig returned to Paris where she illustrated children's books.
 However, she grew tired of the publishing world which did not allow her to produce personal and daring work.

 In the 1980s, she decided to devote herself to her first passion, painting.
 She exhibited at the Jean-Marie Cupillard gallery in Grenoble and Saint-Tropez.
 Initially small, her paintings grew larger.
 Notably, her series of 15 paintings (240 cm x 200 cm) depicting the universe of 15 filmmakers who influenced her.
 This work was exhibited at the Espace Commines in 2009.

 From 2009 to 2012, she painted a 30-meter-long and 1.7-meter-high oil on canvas titled Route 66.
 The large format was liberating for her, allowing her art to unfold in both time and space to tell a story.
 River of no return (painted from 2012 to 2015) is another oversized canvas: originally 30 meters long and 2.2 meters high, the project expanded to 140 meters in length.
 Instead of adding music and voice, as she had considered for Route 66, she wrote the story directly on the canvas, making the text a graphic element.